 But the thing is, most of us are amazing parents too.

 (side note: If you are reading this and struggling with depression, addiction or some other issue that is putting your children in danger, please seek help.
+There are Opioid Detox Heroin Detox available out there that can help fight drug addiction.
 If not for your own sake, for the sake of your children.)

 What breaks my heart and makes me want to scream at my computer (or phone) is reading comments on social media like, “If I was the parent, I’d NEVER _____” or “How could that parent ______, think of the kids!”
 And you know what?
 Most of the time it is over something silly and minute like formula feeding, checking your phone while at a park, or feeding a child fast food.

 The guilt and shame social media criticism brings can be crippling.
 No one can live up to the oh-so-holy standards of a perfect parent.
 No one.

 That is why I asked my question on Facebook.
 I had to know!
 Listen to what they said.

 Good = loves their kids, does their best.